Jerry Kindinger, President

 Theresa Haynie, Vice President

-Theresa schedules her technical writing workday around pickleball play at various Seattle community centers.
-As one of the SMPA founders, she believes strongly in giving back to the sport by working to improve playing opportunities throughout the Seattle metro area.
+Theresa schedules her workday around pickleball play at various Seattle community centers.
+As one of the SMPA founders, she believes strongly in giving back to the sport by working to increase playing opportunities throughout the Seattle metro area.
 Favorite outdoor venues: Green Lake and Buck Park on Orcas.
 Favorite indoor venue: Pickleball Station in Kent.

 Drew Thoresen, Treasurer